 \section{Conclusions}

 We considered the \ac{occ} problem in \ac{pla} aimed at identifying classifiers that learn the \ac{lt}, based on the availability of only the legitimate dataset.
-We have identified three solutions, two are \ac{nn} and \ac{svm} models trained as two-class classifiers using an artificially generated dataset, and the third is the \ac{oclssvm} model with a proper kernel.
-We have investigated the conditions under which these models converge to the \ac{lt}, then confirmed by numerical results on Gaussian, Gaussian mixture, and finite-space datasets, modeling respectively a wireless \ac{awgn} channel, an underwater acoustic channel, and a quantized wireless \ac{awgn} channel.
-Additionally, we have shown that the \ac{ae} one-class classifier does not converge in general to the \ac{lt}. \appendices
+We have solutions where either a \ac{nn} or a \ac{ls-svm} model is trained as a two-class classifier using an artificially generated dataset.
+We have investigated the conditions under which these models converge to the \ac{lt}, then confirmed by numerical results on a Gaussian and a \ac{gmm}, modeling respectively a wireless \ac{awgn} channel, an underwater acoustic channel.
+Additionally, we have shown that the \ac{ae} one-class classifier does not converge in general to the \ac{lt}.